-- I. A report that describes part A of the task. - II.
-An exhibition of part B of the task, presentable to an "external audience". - III.
-An oral presentation of part B of the task, presentable to an "external audience".
+- I. A report. - II.
+An exhibition, presentable to "an external audience". - III.
+An oral presentation of I and II, presentable to "an external audience".

 NOTE:

 The exhibition and oral presentation must be self-contained so that they can be assessed by two different juries respectively.